How Can We Help?

-- Fill out your profile and be sure to include your full name, mobile#, Skype UID, your role and upload a photo that is easily recognizable as you.
+- Update your O365 profile and be sure to include a profile picture that is easily recognizable as you.

 - Download the apps for desktop and mobile for a much better experience.
-When you have installed the apps please leave them active on your desktops (as you do with Outlook) so that you will receive the alerts.
-If you have general questions about Slack, their Help Center is a great resource.
+When you have installed the apps please leave them active on your desktops (as you do with Outlook) so that you will receive course notifications.

-Please install and test Teams no later than 48 hours before we our course launches.
+Please install and test Teams no later than 48 hours before our course launches.

 - What degree and concentration are you pursuing?